 Island Peak is a Mountaineering Peak

 The first thing to remember is that Island Peak is constantly changing.
 The route, terrain and the glacier changes from one season to the next.
-Specific technical training is needed for climbing Island Peak and we do require it from all of our clients.
+Specific technical training is needed to be safe climbing Island Peak.
+We do require that everyone is comfortable using a jumar and competent using a figure of 8 and moving between fixed lines.
+This is a requirement to join one of our trips.
 There have been a number of deaths in recent years so having the correct itinerary, acclimatization and professionals around you will make all the difference.

 Be Ready for Anything

-Ian has been on 19 Island Peak Expeditions, and each one of those has been totally different than the last.
-The route up the Head-Wall changes each season, and sometimes it is more difficult than others.
-Over the years, the route has become more challenging.
+Ian has been on 24 Island Peak Expeditions, and each one of those has been totally different than the last.
+The route up the head-wall changes each season, and sometimes it is more difficult than others.
+Over the years, the route has become more challenging and more dangerous.
 Years ago, the route was a lot more straight forward, however as the ice is melting on the Head-Wall, the route to the summit has become more direct.

 Be Physically Ready for Island Peak